playerony/lifestyle-blog/server/README.md

 ## 👀What's inside:

-This is the Server application.
+This is the server application.
 This project is created for learning purposes of code quality, testing and architecture design.

 ## ⚠️ Prerequisites